-The Samuel Dorsky Museum of Art, which adjoins the Smiley Art Building, presents exhibitions of historical and contemporary importance and related interpretive programs.
-The permanent collection, numbering over 2000 objects, includes strong emphases in American, European, and Asian prints and a significant collection of photographs.
+The Samuel Dorsky Museum of Art presents exhibitions of historical and contemporary importance and related interpretive programs.
+The permanent collection, numbering more than 2,000 objects, includes strong emphases in American, European, and Asian prints and a significant collection of photographs.

 Other Local Resources

 The programs of the nearby Women's Studio Workshop, a nationally acclaimed artists book facility, include exhibitions, residencies, and studios in which artists work on projects in photography, printmaking, and book production.

 The Center for Photography at Woodstock offers exhibitions, lectures, workshops, and internships in its nationally recognized photography program.
 Additional museum resources located in the area include:

 - Center for Curatorial Studies at Bard College